Ballynahinch Olympic F.C.

 Ballynahinch Olympic Football Club is a Northern Irish, intermediate football club based in Ballynahinch, County Down, playing its matches at Kilmore Playing Fields, Crossgar.
 They play in Division 1A of the Northern Amateur Football League.
 Club colours are Claret and Blue.

 History

 Ballynahinch Olympic was formed in 1973 as a community based club to cater for the increased demand for soccer in the Ballynahinch area.
 Some of the founding members include Brendan McAllister, Brian Sloan, Sean Murnin, Jim Dornan and Barney Brown.

 The idea came initially from Barney Brown in a work tea hut and it grew from there through the first training session and into the game.
 That first ever game was against a Plessey team and not surprisingly Olympic were beaten easily.
 The first pitch was in Magheralone and the first strip ever worn was red and white stripes.
 It was donated by a team in Belfast that were in the process of changing their strip.

 Newcastle League (1973-2009)

-The first club silverware was won only 3 seasons after its formation when the team won the Newcastle League Division 2 in the 1976/77 season.
-The increasing interest in football and the club made it an easy decision to start up a 2nds team who completed their first season during 1977/78.
-In this season the 1st team, now in Division 1 went right through the season undefeated.

-As the club continued to thrive, new faces were attracted and one in particular, Tom Potter, was to become the new driving force in the club over a 12-year period between 1978 and 1990.
-During Potter's reign the 1st team won the double of the Division 2 title and the Harry Clarke Cup.
-They also started up their youth sections which have been the key to the clubs success over many years.

-The 1991–92 season was another milestone year for the club, under the stewardship of Norman McCullough, the team reached the semi-finals of the Harry Clarke Cup and several months later failed at the final hurdle in the prestigious Junior Shield, losing to Kelvin Old Boys at Ballyskeagh.
-The club did manage to win some silverware that season though, the 2nd team managed by Eamon (Mouse) Wilson won the Binian Cup after a marathon penalty shoot-out.
-This was the first of a number of wins in this competition for the 2nd team.

-In the winter of 1994 a young player named Mark Quinn who had progressed through the ranks of our youth teams and was at this time a regular in the first team squad died in tragic circumstances.
-It was his family's wish that he be buried wearing his Olympic No 11 shirt.
-Because of this, the club approached the Newcastle League committee asking that we retire the No 11 shirt in memory of Mark.
-This request was approved by the said committee.